Willow Branch Volumes 1 and 2 available for Kindle and Paperback.

 The second book in the "Willow Branch" series is now available on kindle and for free on kindle unlimited.
+You can also find it in paperback!

 Click the link below to read the short novella that comes between Fatal Search and Fatal Hunt.
 I hope you enjoy this free thank you book!